 Mahinga kai (resource gathering places) generally refers to places that have traditionally been used for gathering indigenous freshwater species, food, tools, or other resources.
 Mahinga kai provide food for the people of the rohe and the community and these sites give an indication of the overall health of the catchment.

 For this value, kai (food) is safe to harvest and eat and knowledge transfer is present (intergenerational harvest).
 In waters that are highly valued for providing mahinga kai, the desired species are plentiful enough for long-term harvest and the range of desired species is present across all life stages.

 For this value, freshwater resources are available and able to be used for customary use at some places (but not everywhere).
 In waters that are highly valued for providing mahinga kai, resources are available for use, customary practices able to be exercised to the extent desired, and tikanga and preferred methods are able to be practised.

 For waters valued for fishing, the numbers of fish would be sufficient and suitable for human consumption.
 In some areas, fish abundance and diversity would provide a range in species and size of fish, and algal growth, water clarity and safety would be satisfactory for fishers.
 Attributes will need to be specific to fish species such as salmon, trout, eels, lamprey, or whitebait.

-Fishing and Food Gathering Management Objectives (schedule 30B) • Water quality meets the needs for the harvesting of native fish and trout (except in the Waimea River when step three rationing is imposed under a 'no-dam' scenario).
-Applies to: Surface waters: Waimea, Wairoa, Roding, Lee, Wai-iti Rivers and whitebaiting locations Water quality meets the needs for consumption of shellfish.
-Applies to: Freshwaters where they flow into the Waimea Inlet (including Waimea River, Neimann, Pearl, O'Connors and Borck Creeks, Richmond urban streams and the small coastal streams) Fishing and Food Gathering - Locations & Species •Does the FLAG wish to identify specific locations and their associated species?
-Livelihood and Economic Use - Description What this value means:
+Fishing and Food Gathering Management Objectives (schedule 30B)

+• Water quality meets the needs for the harvesting and consumption of food and gathering of resources.

+Applies to:

+Surface waters, including Waimea River(except in the Waimea River when step three rationing is imposed under a 'no-dam' scenario), Wairoa, Roding, Lee, and Wai-iti Rivers.

+Freshwaters where they flow into the Waimea Inlet

+(including Waimea River, Neimann, Pearl, O'Connors and Borck Creeks, Richmond urban streams and the small coastal streams.)

+Livelihood and Economic Use - Description

-Water of sufficient quality and quantity is important for our farming, horticulture and tourism livelihoods and for community wellbeing.
-Freshwater meets the needs of irrigation and stock water and provides economic opportunities to people, businesses and industries.
+Water of sufficient quality and quantity is important for human consumption, farming, horticulture and tourism livelihoods and for community wellbeing.
+Freshwater meets the needs of irrigation, food production, and stock water and provides economic opportunities to people, businesses and industries.
 Water storage can improve security of supply.
-Further explanation of meanings:

 Water quality and quantity would be suitable for irrigation needs, including supporting the cultivation of food crops, the production of food from domesticated animals, non-food crops such as fibre and timber, pasture, sports fields and recreational areas.
 Attributes will need to be specific to irrigation and food production requirements.

 Water quality and quantity would meet the needs of stock.

 Water quality and quantity can provide for commercial and industrial activities, if available and sustainable.
 Attributes will need to be specific to commercial or industrial requirements.

-Livelihood and Economic Use Management Objectives (Schedule 30B) - Water quality meets the needs of abstractive users, including irrigation and food production and stock water supplies (except in the Waimea River when step three rationing is imposed under a 'no-dam' scenario). - Water is used efficiently Applies to:
+Livelihood and Economic Use

+Management Objectives (Schedule 30B)

+- Water quality meets the needs of abstractive users, including human consumption, irrigation and food production and stock water supplies. - Water is used efficiently and water quality is maintained or enhanced to meet the needs of future generations.